 If you or a loved one were injured due to the negligence of a large commercial truck driver, it’s important to speak with a truck accident lawyer in Florida.
 Do not attempt to pursue a claim on your own.
 Let a knowledgeable and experienced semi-truck accident lawyer help protect your rights.

 At Emmanuel Sheppard & Condon, our team of Florida truck accident lawyers has years of experience pursuing compensation on behalf of victims who were seriously injured in a commercial truck accident.
 We know how to track down all the possible responsible parties and ensure everyone is brought into the claim.
 In most cases, there are multiple insurance companies involved and the liability investigation can be lengthy.
 Don’t jeopardize your chances at recovery by trying to pursue a claim on your own.
+Contact a Florida trucking accident lawyer today.

 Common Causes of Florida Truck Collisions